-Still, the cruise line's kids clubs remain the big family draw on Fantasy.
-As they are on Dream, the Oceaneer's Club and Lab (ages 3 to 10) are connected on Fantasy, so kids can move freely between the two.
-The passageway from the Club to the Lab includes a pair of specialized areas where little ones can conduct science experiments or do art projects.
+Disney Cruise Line's kids clubs are the big family draw on Fantasy.
+The Oceaneer Club and Lab (ages 3 to 12) are connected, so kids can move freely between the two.
+The passageway from the Club to the Lab includes a pair of specialized areas where little ones can conduct supervised science experiments or do art projects.

-Both the Club and Lab have interactive Magic PlayFloors, which debuted on Disney Dream and have become instant icons.
-Each of the electronic marvels are 20 by 20 feet and are used for games and storytelling sessions.
+Both the Club and Lab have interactive Magic PlayFloors; each of these electronic wonders is 20 by 20 feet and is used for games and storytelling sessions.

 Daytime activities might include science experiments, scavenger hunts and Magic PlayFloor time.
 Nighttime activities, which are free for all kids, could be pajama parties and pirate-themed events.

 Edge, for tweens, includes an 18-foot-wide video wall, lighted dance floor, video karaoke and computers on which the young'uns can leave one another messages and photos.
 All the way forward on Deck 5 (it's truly difficult to find -- just the way the teens like it), Vibe is a 9,000-square-foot club that caters to ages 14 to 17 and has an outdoor component.
 Expect modular furnishings, a media room, a fountain bar and a dance space, plus a sun deck with wading pools and games like Ping-Pong and foosball.
 Daytime activities might include hangout time, video game competitions, and arts and crafts.
 At night, teens can look forward to dance parties and animation tutorials.